Divorce Rate and Unemployment

 Editor’s Note:

-2. A social activity that offers children a community and a place to eat a nutritious meal, free or at a low price.
+- A kind of social activity that offers children a community and a place to eat a nutritious meal, free or at a low price.